backdrop-contrib/slick/README.txt

   is dropped for "slick-current", but the workaround is still kept due to core known issue with asNavFor and nested slicks not having proper "slick-current".
   If you use "slide--current" before, be sure to update it to "slick-current".

-More info relevant to each option is available at their form display by hovering over them, and click a dark question mark.

 KNOWN ISSUES